 Gunma Izumi Yamahai Junmai

 The alluring nose of this sake has apple, melon, rose and mushroom notes that leads to a slightly off dry, very balanced, nuanced palate of mineral and pear.
-The Yamahai process provides the wild, but natural, with distinct earthy notes, raisin, brown sugar, roasted oats and a long, dry finish.
+The Yamahai process produces distinct earthy notes, raisin, brown sugar, roasted oats and a long, dry finish.

 Gunma Izumi Honjozo

 This is a classic, delicious Honjozo with crimini mushroom, almonds and lilac on the nose.
 The first sip of this sake is full of stone fruit and pure minerality followedby notes of caramel, cocoa and almond and finishes with plenty of umami.